The effects of being deemed inside IR35 from April 6th 2021

 Despite the fact that a permanent job comes with employment benefits like pension and healthcare, which a contractor has to source and fund themselves, most people may find themselves worse off from a tax perspective, particularly if the day rate that you were once earning is not increased and now includes all the relevant deductions.

-Look out for part three, of this five part guide, on the IR35 Hub soon.
+Look out for the remaining parts of this five part guide, on the IR35 Hub.

 For IR35 consultancy services please contact Markel Tax on 0345 223 2727.